How to find the best flamenco in Seville

 Located in the north of the city, outside of the casco antiguo, this is one of the locals’ favourite flamenco patios.
 If you want to see flamenco here you’ll need to arrive as the doors open (8pm usually for a 9.30pm start) to ensure you get a ticket.
 Grab a free seat by dumping your jacket on it and then move to the crowded bar for a drink and tapas before the performance.

 The flamenco I saw here brought me to tears with the emotion it conveyed BUT it is a crowded, hectic place so you need to consider what type of flamenco experience you want.
-This is not where you go for comfort!
+This is not where you go for comfort or to relax!

 If you visit a peña flamenca you won’t necessarily find the polished, dressy performances of the tablaos – a peña is more like an association, a group who come together for their own joy of flamenco and offers events to the public.